 In 1918, Masataka travelled to Scotland and enrolled at Glasgow University, majoring in Chemistry.
 He backed up his studies with apprenticeships at Longmorn and Hazelburn where he learnt all he could about whisky production, all the while planning to take this knowledge back to Japan.
 This he did, but not before he met and married Kirkintilloch woman Jessie Roberta (Rita) Cowan who would remain by his side until her death in 1961.

-Despite his success, it seems that Taketsuru found it restricting to work under the company vision and in 1934 he departed to create his own company, Nikka, and set about designing a distillery that would utilise all that he had learned in Scotland.
-Masataka had long noted the Yoichi region on the northern island of Hokkaido as geographically similar to Scotland and therefore ideal for his distillery.
+Despite his success, it seems that Taketsuru found it restricting to work under another company’s vision and in 1934 he departed to create his own firm, Nikka.
+He set about designing a distillery that would utilise all that he had learned in Scotland.
+Masataka had long noted the Yoichi region on the northern island of Hokkaido as geographically similar to Scotland and therefore ideal for his purpose.

 Over the years, Nikka has added to the Yoichi distillery with a second at Miyagikyo and the acquisition in 1989 of Ben Nevis distillery in Scotland.
 Masataka Taketsuru passed away in 1979 but continues to be held in high regard.
 Even today, everything at Nikka must be true to the vision of its creator.